eddytruyen/heterogenous-scaling-in-k8s/README.md

 ```
 readlink -f $(which python3) | xargs -I % sh -c 'echo -n "%: "; % -V'
 ```
-If  the installed pyton version is 3.6 or more, just install the missing package, run metrics.py and skip the rest of the instructions and go directly:
+If  the installed pyton version is 3.6 or more, just install the missing package, run metrics.py and skip the rest of the instructions and go directly to the [workload generation](#start-the-workload-generator):

 ```
 pip3 install aiohttp